-- E Emma, an insurance agent, receives a request to bind coverage.
+Failure to maintain or renew coverage Making a clerical error E Emma, an insurance agent, receives a request to bind coverage.
 She has all the requisite paperwork in her inbox and will get to it on Monday, when back in the office.
-Over time, the paperwork gets buried in Emma's inbox; the client calls asking why there is a delay in obtaining coverage. - Marco's Insurance Agency fails to notice that one of their clients, Bob, does not carry the underlying limits required by the umbrella policy.
-A loss occurs, making Bob responsible for the gap in coverage. - D Gerry, an insurance agent, does not disclose information to the carrier that a client has vacated his primary residence, and the home has been vacant over 30 days. - B Isaac, an insurance agent, fails to mark replacement cost on the application.
+Over time, the paperwork gets buried in Emma's inbox; the client calls asking why there is a delay in obtaining coverage.
+Failure to service policies Misrepresenting C Marco's Insurance Agency fails to notice that one of their clients, Bob, does not carry the underlying limits required by the umbrella policy.
+A loss occurs, making Bob responsible for the gap in coverage.
+E. the risk Failure to place coverage after agreeing to it D Gerry, an insurance agent, does not disclose information to the carrier that a client has vacated his primary residence, and the home has been vacant over 30 days. agreening to it B Isaac, an insurance agent, fails to mark replacement cost on the application.
 The property has a loss and is now subject to paying actual cash value.
-The error is discovered after the loss occurs. - A Stefanie, an insurance agent, is behind on her renewal listings that are agency billed.
+The error is discovered after the loss occurs.
+A Stefanie, an insurance agent, is behind on her renewal listings that are agency billed.
 As a result, a few of her clients are left without coverage after their policies expire.